pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 )
 ```

-There is allot going on in this plot so it's worth walking through it a bit more slowly.
+There is a lot going on in this plot so it's worth walking through it a bit more slowly.
 In the first panel we have the distribution of the propensity scores across both the treatment and control groups.
 In the second panel we have the raw outcome data plotted again as a distribution split between the groups.
 Additionally we have presented the expected values of the outcome and the ATE if it were naively estimated on the raw outcome data.
 Finally on the third panel we have the re-weighted outcome variable - reweighted using the inverse propensity scores, and we derive the ATE based on the adjusted outcome variable.
 The distinction between the ATE under the raw and adjusted outcome is what we are highlighting in this plot.

 +++